Monday, 10 March 2025

 The FTC ordered Marriott and Starwood to improve data security after breaches exposed the information of 344M customers with new policies and transparency.

-The Federal Trade Commission (FTC) has finalised an order requiring Marriott International and its subsidiary Starwood Hotels to enhance their data practices significantly.
+The Federal Trade Commission (FTC) has finalised an order requiring Marriott International and its subsidiary Starwood Hotels to enhance their data security practices significantly.
 This follows a series of major data breaches that compromised sensitive customer information, including passport details and payment card data.

 Major breaches highlight security lapses